abbasalit987/Device-Model-Code-Extraction/README.md

 ## Contact

-For questions or suggestions, feel free to reach out via GitHub or email.
+For questions or suggestions, feel free to reach out via GitHub or email - abbasalit987@gmail.com